 Although employers are free to correspond with their employees, if, as in this case communications had been between the Employer and the Employee’s representative, consideration needs to be given as to whether the communication should be sent to the Employee directly or to their representative.
 The subject matter of the communication will be relevant to determining this question, for example; if the correspondence is in relation to a general workplace matter, it is appropriate that the communication be sent directly to the Employee.
 However, if the communication is in relation to the bullying allegations and these communications have been between the Employer and the Employee’s representative, the question needs to be asked, why should this change?

-Written by Henry Coventry and Nicole Dunn
+Written by Nicole Dunn